-- Associate Professor of Pathology and Cell Biology and Neurology (in the Taub Institute for Research on Alzheimer's Disease and the Aging Brain) at CUMC
+- Professor of Pathology and Cell Biology and Neurology (in the Taub Institute for Research on Alzheimer's Disease and the Aging Brain) at CUMC

 My laboratory asks the question how do neurons die.
 Our work aims to determine the molecular mechanisms of neuronal dysfunction and death to understand the death process and identify targets for therapeutic intervention.
 We are specifically investigating the regulation and function of caspases, the family of cell death proteases.
 In our work we utilize in vitro and in vivo models of acute and chronic neurodegeneration to model cerebral ischemia, Alzheimers Disease and diabetic macular edema.
 We utilize imaging, molecular, and biochemical approaches to understand the neuronal death mechanisms.
 We have been at the forefront of establishing non-toxic methods to introduce DNA, RNA and peptides into neurons to use as molecular dissection tools to identify pathways and ultimately as therapeutic interventions.
 Our work has shown that in neurons the death stimulus determines which caspase pathways are critical in the execution of death.
 Our recent work in rodent models of cerebral ischemia suggests that caspases are active early in stroke, and that inhibition of caspase-9 activity provides substantial cellular and functional neuroprotection, abrogating the development of axonal and neuronal loss and of edema.
 We have also identified caspase-2 as a target in AD, as caspase-2 is required for synapse loss and neuron death in models of AD.
 Our current approaches are to develop specific inhibitors of activity of individual caspases to selectively abrogate aberrant pathways with minimal toxicity or side effects.